 "No-one's ever told me I'm worth anything," Albus said with a slight hiccup.
 "You're not like everyone else."

 "Albus, you're a great kid.
 And when you grow up, you'll be a truly amazing person, believe me.
 I know right now you feel like the world's against you, but I promise that won't always be the case.
 And I'm not going anywhere, am I?"
 Harry chuckled.
 "You've always got me."

 Harry kept an extra vigilant eye on Albus after the revelation, but he seemed to be slightly happier now that the burden was shared.
-There was still something Harry could sense troubling the boy, though, and Harry didn't find out what until two weeks later, when they were working in an empty classroom.
+There was still something Harry could sense troubling the boy, though, and Harry didn't find out what until two weeks later.

 "Is the next piece ready?"
 Umbridge asked in her sweetly poisonous voice.